 If an award is canceled, forfeited or otherwise terminated, then the shares subject to such award will again be available under the 2024 Plan.
 Shares issued through the settlement, assumption or substitution of outstanding awards or through obligations to grant future awards in connection with the Company acquiring another entity ("acquisition awards") will not reduce the maximum number available under the Plan.
 However, any shares tendered or withheld for taxes will be counted against the maximum number of shares available.
 If any stock option is exercised by tendering shares in connection with it exercise, the maximum number of shares available under the Plan will be reduced by the full number of shares for which the stock option is exercised.
 Any shares that are repurchased by the Company on the open market or in private transactions will not be added to the maximum number of Shares available under the Plan.
-If a stock appreciation right is exercised, the maximum number of shares for which a stock appreciation right is exercised.
-The maximum number of shares for which a wards may be granted to a participant during any calendar year shall be 1,000,000, subject to adjustment as provided in the Plan.
+If a stock appreciation right is exercised, the maximum number of shares available under the Plan will be reduced by the full number of shares for which a stock appreciation right is exercised.
+The maximum number of shares for which awards may be granted to a participant during any calendar year shall be 1,000,000, subject to adjustment as provided in the Plan.